virusbb001/my-zk-ext/README.md

 Currently, there are no ways to filter by metadata (without full-text search [^1]).
 I want to manage tasks with zk, so I decided to make this.

+And then, I want to manipulate daily notes under my operation, manage task, or more.

 ## Why GPv3?

 Because zk has been released under